 My personal connection to Linkin Park has been tenuous (read: nonexistent outside of karaoke booths) over the last 14 years.
 But as a preteen, they were indispensible.
 I still remember scratching the cellophane off Hybrid Theory's jewel case, floundering around on a skateboard with a Meteora CD spinning interminably in my Walkman.
 At the time, Bennington's lyrics, his exquisite growl and haunting cadence, seemed an exact aural rendering of the adolescent alienation I'd felt.
 But then, long before Minutes to Midnight was released in 2007, my tastes changed.

 If I'd kept listening through 2007, I would have seen that Linkin Park's tastes had changed as well.
 This is all that happened—their tastes changed.
-Even given the band's relatively recent connection with Mercedes (who was one of the event's sponsors and the car company opened the concert with a 2015 commercial that featured the song "Heavy," which admittedly felt a bit strange given the context), accusations made by fans early this year that Linkin Park had "sold out"—accusations Bennington responded to with well-documented fury—seem both bizarre and tardy.
+Even given the band's relatively recent connection with Mercedes, accusations made by fans early this year that Linkin Park had suddenly "sold out"—accusations Bennington responded to with well-documented fury—seem both bizarre and tardy.
 The band's sound had been transitioning from nu-metal to pure pop for a decade.
-And is it even possible for a band whose first album goes platinum 11 times to ever sell out?
+And is it even possible for a band whose first album goes platinum nearly five times in the US within a year and a half of its release to ever sell out?
 With a debut that generates that much money, commercialism has always been a part of the group's life irrespective of their sonic evolution.
 The change in sound didn't preempt any sort of commodification.
 It's been there all along, as is inevitably the case when any musical act tops Billboard charts with such reliability.

 I didn't recognize the first three songs they played.
 And yet, as Shinoda covered his bandmate's parts, the ripples of eerie resonance in the lyrics were palpable.
 "Weep not for roads untraveled," he sang, "Give up your heart left broken/ And let that mistake pass on/ 'Cause the love that you lost wasn't worth what it cost."
 Then, the mood mostly refocused, Linkin Park played a song I did recognize.
 The band's rendition of "Numb," performed sans vocals on a blacked-out stage, save a spotlight fixed on a vacant microphone dead center, was easily the night's most impactful moment.
 Some fans sang Bennington's part, but it wasn't the roar of 17,000 voices heard later when Shinoda invited the crowd to collectively fill in the vocals for "In the End."
 During "Numb," many sat fixed and reverent under the weight of Bennington's absence.
 The emotional tone Z-Trip had set before the show had unequivocally returned.